CrochetProject/CrochetCraze/_src/behindTheScenes.md

      <a href="../pattern-landing/index.html">Patterns</a>
 </div>
 ```
-- The reason why I added a step-up for the Pattern Landing Page link is for when `other.njk` is used throughout many pages.
+- The reason why I added a step-up for the Pattern Landing Page link is for when `other.njk` is used throughout many other pages.
 It'll save some headache in the future.

 Once you load up localhost, congrats!
 You have some working links!
 - Now, you can flip through your Home and secondary page!
-- `base.njk`, `home.njk` and `other.njk` are a part of a chaining layout.
-I like to think of it as a Russian Nesting Doll situation. `base.njk` is the most outer shell. `home.njk` and `other.njk` are equal but within the `base.njk`.
-Our content in our Markdown files is the innermost shell.
-When we "build", 11ty takes all the pieces, puts together the Russian Nesting Doll, and outputs HTML pages.

-### Step #4.2 Making CSS/JS Easier to Link Across All Pages
+### Part #5: Making CSS/JS Easier to Link Across All Pages<a id="step5"></a>

 You may have noticed at this point that your CSS isn't being applied to your second page - the one using `other.njk`.
 This is because your second pages is using the same CSS link as your Home page.
 Your second page needs a new file path that accommodates the extra step-up to reach your CSS file.